JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 ## Usage

-> Please note that the plugin has a new ID `org.jetbrains.intellij.platform`.
+> Note that the plugin has a new ID `org.jetbrains.intellij.platform`.
 >
 {style="note"}